Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

 Following the same intuition of using a low poisoning rate in dynamic triggers, we can adjust the backdoor effect by tuning $\alpha$.
-To bypass fine-pruning, we experiment with $\alpha = 0.9$ with the DVS128 Gesture and N-MNIST datasets as use cases.
+To bypass fine-pruning, we experiment with $\alpha = 0.9$ with the DVS128-Gesture and N-MNIST datasets as use cases.
 The results show similar behavior, and the attack maintains both clean high accuracy and \ac{ASR}.
-Additionally, fine-pruning is often performed by pruning solely in the last convolutional layer.
-An attacker that knows this beforehand could exclude this layer during training with backdoor data, so the rest of the layers contain the logic of the backdoor.
+Additionally, fine-pruning is often performed by pruning only in the last convolutional layer.
+An attacker who knows this beforehand could exclude this layer during training with backdoor data, so the rest of the layers contain the logic of the backdoor.
 Therefore, after pruning, the backdoor behavior will not be affected.
+Our experiments verify this hypothesis.
+A clean model trained on clean data on the DVS128-Gesture dataset achieved 90\% accuracy.
+We retrain using backdoor data with $\epsilon = 0.1$, trigger size 10\%, polarity 3, static trigger in the middle for 20 epochs, freezing the last convolutional layer and achieving 79\% ASR.
+After fine-pruning, clean accuracy is 90\%, and ASR is 89\%.
+We also observe this behavior for CIFAR10-DVS with the same settings, achieving 68\% clean accuracy and 100\% ASR before fine-pruning and 67\% clean accuracy and 100\% ASR after fine-pruning.